r00tarded/wayland-discord-push-to-talk/README.md

    e.g. This is my setup in KDE, I mapped one of my mouse buttons to the `F14` key, and then map `F14` to send a `curl` request to `localhost:3000/smart`.
    ![](./img/kde_shortcuts.png)
-   KDE does not allow bindings on `keydown` and `keyup`, so I have to do it like this, press and hold the button will cause the action to be run repeatedly.
-In this case, it will cause repeating `curl` requests to the server, the `/smart` endpoint is designed specifically to handle this.

-   *Update:* Now I included a debounce script, setup an action on keypress to run the script will also do the job.
+   _Update:_ Now I included a debounce script, setup an action on keypress to run the script will also do the job.

 5. Finally, make sure your Discord is in **Voice Activity** mode.

 ## API

-- `/smart` - The recommended way to push-to-talk, this endpoint needs to be called repeatedly during speaking to keep the client unmute, and will switch to mute state automatically after stopped requesting.
+- `/smart` - The recommended way to push-to-talk, calling this endpoint will make the user unmute and mute the use once they stop talking for 750ms.
+Calling this endpoint repeatedly will keep the user unmuted until stop requesting and the user stop talking.
 - `/toggle` - Toggle the mute state.
 - `/start` - Unmute.
 - `/stop` - Mute.